exercism/v3/languages/python/reference/README.md

 ### [Dictionary][dictionary]

+- Mapping type.
+The example solution employes a dictionary to return values from the `parse_line()` function.
 - mapping type that has key-value pairs.
 Returned by `str.maketrans` in the example code.
 Also one of the argument types accepted by `str.maketrans()`.
 - the example uses a dictionary to map passed in move arguments to methods that perform the moves.
 The example also uses a dictionary/mapping created by calling `str.maketrans()`.

 ### [Method Arguments][method-arguments]

+- Parameters passed into a function.
+In python, these are noted in the `()` following a function name.
+The example code uses a function named `to_rna()` with an argument of `dna_strand`.
+- The example solutions use functions that take function arguments to operate on passed in markdown strings.
+- the exercise requires a single positional parameter in the function signature
+- concept over arguments of a function and how to use them is required
 - the methods returning "row" and "column" need to take both `self` and an integer as arguments

 ### [Booleans][booleans]